 Who was Mahatma Gandhi?

-Mahatma Gandhi (civil name: Mohandas Karamchand Gandhi) was a peaceful freedom fighter who fought for India's independence from the colonial power England.
-To this day, he is considered a global role model for the preservation of human rights and a national hero.
+Mahatma Gandhi (real name: Mohandas Karamchand Gandhi) was a peaceful freedom fighter who campaigned for India's independence from the colonial power England.
+To this day, he is considered a global role model for the protection of human rights and a national hero.

 How did Gandhi change the world?

 Mahatma Gandhi organized civil disobedience, developed nonviolent methods of struggle, and thus brought down the British Empire in his native India.

 He called the method he used "Satyagraha" - appealing to the reason and conscience of his political opponent by showing his willingness to accept pain and suffering without violence.

 Mahatma Gandhi was a convinced pacifist.
 Even though he was often referred to as a "champion", he was able to win his political battles without the use of violence.

 Gandhi was also a vegetarian because he abhorred violence against animals and did not agree with killing sentient fellow creatures for human, physical needs.

 Can you think of any other Mahatma Gandhi quotes that I should definitely include here?
 Feel free to write your suggestions in the comments!